GBrachetta/boilerplate-django/README.md

     `python manage.py rename your-desired-app-name`

-9. Delete the folder `main`, which contains the now obsolete script used to rename the project.
+9. Delete the folder `delete-me-after-rename`, which contains the now obsolete script used to rename the project.

 10. Run (if necessary) `python manage.py collectstatic`.